dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2696: Free markets promote individual freedoms.
+### T2696: A freer market can enhance individual freedom.

 |Support|
 |---|